The lost discount shops of Toronto

 There were also memorable television campaigns, but I tend to think that the real battlefield was on paper.

 There was also plenty of crossover between the retailers over the years.
-Toronto's Towers locations became the now defunct Zeller's in 1990, while Bargain Harolds was eventually sold to K-Mart.
+Toronto's Towers locations became the now-defunct Zeller's in 1990, while Bargain Harolds was eventually sold to K-Mart.

-The legacy of the discount shop in Toronto was wonderfully easy to trace for a brief moment when Target opened in Canada, which had acquired many of the retail spaces used by Zellers.
+The legacy of the discount shop in Toronto was wonderfully easy to trace for a brief moment when Target operated in Canada, which had acquired many of the retail spaces used by Zellers.

-The trend has been to go bigger and bigger, leaving midsized shops like BiWay and Bargain Harolds a thing of the past (though there is a small remnant today).
+The trend has been to go bigger and bigger, leaving midsize shops like BiWay and Bargain Harolds a thing of the past (though BiWay is coming back next year).

-It's not that Toronto doesn't still need cheap places to shop.
-The city does.
+It's not that Toronto doesn't still need cheap places to shop; the city does.
 What has changed is the scale of the stores and Canadian presence in the market.

 A few decades ago, discount shops were largely homegrown, whereas today this segment of the retail market is dominated by American corporations.

-BiWay officially bit the dust in 2001, but an attempted expansion to the the US in the mid 1990s sowed the seeds of the company's demise.
+BiWay bit the dust in 2001, but an attempted expansion to the the US in the mid 1990s sowed the seeds of the company's demise.
 Bargain Harolds was sold to K-Mart in 1985, and continued on well at first, but the parent company eventually sold its Canadian properties to Zellers in 1998.

 After snatching up both Towers and Bargain Harolds, Zellers itself bid goodbye in 2012, paving the way for Target's failed entry into Canada.

-"Nostalgia has nothing to do with aesthetics — it’s not even connected to happy memories," writes the French writer Michel Houllebecq.
+"Nostalgia has nothing to do with aesthetics—it’s not even connected to happy memories," writes the French writer Michel Houllebecq.
 "We feel nostalgia for a place simply because we’ve lived there; whether we’ve lived well or badly scarcely matters.
 The past is always beautiful."

 This observation might offer some insight into why places like the discount shops of Toronto's past evoke such strong feelings in those of us who spent significant time within them.